 Simon Xavier Guerrand-Hermès is the Co-Founder and President of the GHFP.
-He was formerly the GHFP’s Chairman of the Board, and is now retired from active duties.
+He was formerly the GHFP’s Chairman of the Board, and is now the Foundation’s Honorary President.
 He was the Vice Chairman of Hermès of Paris, and board member of Hermès International.
 He is the Chairman of Eden Development.
 Simon Xavier completed his graduate studies in Harvard Divinity School with a focus on religion and spirituality.
 He also holds an Honorary Fellowship at Oxford University.
 He served as the Treasurer of Religions for Peace for a number of years.
 In 2006, he was awarded the Officer of the National Order of the Legion of Honour in France.

 Alexandra Asseily is a psychotherapist.
 She is a governor and co-founder of the Centre for Lebanese Studies, Oxford, a founding member of the Ara Pacis Initiative, and a former member of the Advisory Board of the Center for the Study of World Religions at Harvard University.
 In 1998 Alexandra initiated Hadiqat As-Samah, the Garden of Forgiveness, in downtown Beirut.
 She is actively involved in the Healing the Wounds of History Programmes worldwide.